Dehn filling and the knot group I: Realization Property

 Note that torsion surgeries are classified as follows.

 \begin{lemma} Let $K$ be a non-trivial knot.
-A slope $r$ is a torsion surgery slope if and only if it is either a finite surgery slope of a reducing surgery slope. \end{lemma}
+A slope $r$ is a torsion surgery slope if and only if it is either a finite surgery slope or a reducing surgery slope. \end{lemma}

 \begin{proof} Assume that a $3$--manifold $M$ has the fundamental group with non-trivial torsion.
 Then $M$ is spherical (i.e. $\pi_1(M)$ is finite) or $M$ is non-prime (\cite[Lemma~9.4]{Hem}), and thus $r$ is either a finite surgery slope or a reducing surgery slope.
 Conversely, if $\pi_1(M)$ is finite, then every non-trivial element is a torsion element, and if $\pi_1(M)$ is reducible, since $K$ is non-trivial, it is non-prime \cite{GabaiII}.
 Furthermore, following \cite{GLu2} $M$ has a lens space summand.
 Hence $\pi_1(M)$ has a torsion element. \end{proof}